Adobe Express vs Canva (2023) — Which is Better?

 Adobe Express and Canva both provide you with cloud storage space to hold all of your designs, and they let you upload your own assets too (allowing you to integrate your existing images and videos into new projects).

-But the bigger difference is to be found in the storage available on the two platforms’ premium plans.
-100GB of storage is available on the Adobe Express ‘premium’ plan, compared with 1TB per user on a ‘Canva Pro’ or ‘Canva for Teams’ plan.
+But there is a big difference to be found in the storage available on the two platforms’ premium plans.
+100GB of storage is available on the Adobe Express ‘premium’ plan, compared with 1TB per user on a ‘Canva Pro’ plan.

-This tenfold difference in the 2 platforms’ storage offering makes Canva the hands-down winner in this particular department.
+However, because of the tenfold difference in storage between Canva’s ‘Pro’ plan and Adobe Express’ ‘Premium’ plan, Canva is the hands-down winner in this particular department.

-And, if you’re planning on creating a lot of chunky video content in these platforms, you will need as much storage as you can get!
+And, if you’re planning on creating a lot of chunky video content in these platforms, you’re going to need as much storage as you can get!

 Speaking of which, let’s take a look at the video editing capabilities on offer from both tools.